Sytm/AnvilGUI/README.md

 #### `onClickAsync(ClickHandler)`
 Takes a `ClickHandler`, a shorthand for `BiFunction<Integer, AnvilGui.StateSnapshot, CompletableFuture<AnvilGUI.ResponseAction>>`,
-that behaves exactly like `onClick()` with the difference that it returns a `CompletableFuture` and therefore allows for asynchronous calculation of the `ResponseAction`s.
+that behaves exactly like `onClick()` with the difference that it returns a `CompletableFuture` and therefore allows for asynchronous calculation of the `ResponseAction`s, for example performing database accesses.

 ```java
 builder.onClickAsync((slot, stateSnapshot) -> CompletedFuture.supplyAsync(() -> {